Stripes (film): Home media

 The film was released on DVD on June 7, 2005, a release which includes both the original theatrical cut and an extended cut that runs about 18 minutes longer than the theatrical cut.
 Extra features include six deleted scenes; audio commentary by Reitman and Goldberg; an hour-long documentary titled "Stars & Stripes" that includes the reminiscences of the screenwriters, Reitman, Diehl, Laroquette, Murray, Reinhold, Soles and Young; and the original trailer.

 The extended cut expands on several scenes and includes an excised subplot in which Winger and Ziskey (who takes six hits of Elmo's LSD under the impression that it is Dramamine) go AWOL by stowing away on a special forces paratrooper mission.
 They become lost in a jungle and are captured by Spanish-speaking guerrillas.
 They are taken to camp and nearly shot before Winger saves the day by singing the chorus of Tito Rodriguez's "Quando, Quando, Quando", effectively winning over their captors.
 Winger and Ziskey then leave and rejoin the special forces unit as it is re-boarding the plane.
 Other deleted scenes include a longer sequence of Winger talking Ziskey into joining the Army with him; Captain Stillman being called out as a liar by Winger when he blames another officer for his neglect in the mortar incident that injured Sgt.
 Hulka; Hulka giving everyone but John and Russell the weekend off in Italy while assigning them to guard and clean the EM-50, explaining cheerfully that his only reason for doing so is that he doesn't like John; and Russell saying he won't go rescue the platoon because he doesn't want to kill OR die while John warms up to the idea of mounting a rescue via the EM-50.
 The last two deleted scenes notably have John Winger being told that the platoon members dislike him (indirectly by Hulka, and directly by Russell when he tells John that the platoon hates his guts) which is in contrast to the positive reactions to Winger in the final act of the theatrically released film.

 In January 2012, the extended cut of the film was released on Blu-ray.

+Soundtrack

+The soundtrack for the film was released by Varèse Sarabande on July 19, 2005.
+The musical score was composed and conducted by Elmer Bernstein, and performed by the Hollywood Studio Symphony. the 40th anniversary edition was released by La-La-Land Records on September 28, 2021.
+The popular track "The March from Stripes" (or "Stripes March"), composed by Bernstein, is one of the greatest military marches in war film music.